Microsoft Intune planning guide

 Determine how users will authenticate with organization resources from their many devices.
 For example, you can:

 Use certificates on devices to authenticate features and apps, such as connecting to a virtual private network (VPN), opening Outlook, and more.
 These certificates allow for a "password-less" user experience.
-Passowrd-less is considered more secure than requiring users to enter their organization username and password.
+Password-less is considered more secure than requiring users to enter their organization username and password.

 If you're planning to use certificates, be sure you have a supported public key infrastructure (PKI) infrastructure ready to create and deploy certificate profiles.